 Elizabeth Vann, Ph.D

 Director of Programs and Partnerships

-Libby Vann is the Director Programs and Partnerships for the Center for Civic Leadership at Rice University.
-She works with the CCL staff, Rice faculty and students, and community partners in Houston, the US, and around the world to develop academically-grounded experiential learning programs and mutually beneficial university-community partnerships.
-Previously she served as Director of Civic Research design at the Center for Civic Leadership and before that, as Assistant Professor of Anthropology at Rice University and at Lehigh University.
-She earned her Ph.D in socio-culture anthropology from the University of Virginia, and has conducted both academic and applied research in the US and Vietnam.
+Elizabeth Vann is the Director of Programs and Partnerships for the Center for Civic Leadership.
+She works with Rice faculty, staff, and students and community partners in Houston and beyond to develop academically-grounded experiential learning opportunities and mutually-beneficial university-community partnerships.
+She also directs the annual Houston Centered Policy Challenge and teaches a course on political advocacy.
+She earned her PhD in sociocultural anthropology from the University of Virginia and has conducted research in the US and Vietnam.